lukyma/pattern/README.md

 }
 ```

-If you want to implement using the annotation for validation (FluentValidation), include the annotation in the `` `HandleAsync``` method according to the code below:
+If you want to implement using the annotation for interceptor, include the annotation of interceptor in the method according to the code below:

 ```
 [Validator(typeof(TestStrategyRequestValidator))]